House Price Watch

 100 most expensive houses in Woodsford

-In the charming area of Woodsford, part of West Dorset, the real estate market has seen some fascinating transactions over the years.
-The most expensive house sold for an impressive £1,060,000 in 2006, while the least expensive was a modest £90,000.
-Since 1995, there have been 14 sales in total, with the latest sale occurring in 2020.
-Interestingly, 11 of these houses are located on the same street, showcasing a tight-knit community.
+Woodsford, nestled in West Dorset, has witnessed a fascinating real estate journey over the years.
+The most expensive house sold here reached a staggering £1,060,000 in 2006, while the least expensive transaction was just £90,000.
+Since 1995, there have been 14 sales in the area, with the latest occurring in 2020.
+Interestingly, 11 of these houses are located on the same street, showcasing a unique neighborhood charm.

 Sold in December 2006